-\begin{proof} Let $u=a+b\sqrt{p}$ be the fundamental unit in $K$, and assume without loss of generality that $a,b\in\bN$.
-Note that since $p$ is an odd prime and $N(u)=a^2-b^2p=1$ (by Proposition \ref{unit norm 3 mod 4}), then $a$ and $b$ must be of opposite parity.
+\begin{proof} Let $u=a+b\sqrt{p}$ be the fundamental unit in $K$.
+Since $u$, $-u$, $u^{-1}=N(u)(a-b\sqrt{p})$, and $-u^{-1}=-N(u)(a-b\sqrt{p})$ could all equivalently be chosen as the fundamental unit and one of these elements must necessarily be of the form $c+d\sqrt{p}$ with $c$ and $d$ both positive, we can assume without loss of generality that $a,b\in\bN$.
+Furthermore, since $p$ is an odd prime and $N(u)=a^2-b^2p=1$ (by Proposition \ref{unit norm 3 mod 4}), then $a$ and $b$ must be of opposite parity.
 Assume toward a contradiction that $a$ is odd and $b$ is even.
 Using the above norm equation, $(a+1)(a-1)=a^2-1=b^2p$.
 Note that $a+1$, $a-1$, and $b$ are all even numbers, so dividing both sides by 4 yields Since $\frac{a+1}{2}$ and $\frac{a-1}{2}$ are integers whose product is divisible by the prime number $p$, then necessarily one of them will be divisible by $p$.
 We will continue under the assumption that $\frac{a+1}{2}$ is divisible by $p$; the other case will follow in an almost identical manner.

 Dividing both sides of the above equation by $p$ gives Now note that $a+1$ and $a-1$ are integers which differ by 2.
 In particular, since these are both even numbers, $\gcd(a+1,a-1)=2$.
 Thus, $\frac{a+1}{2p}$ and $\frac{a-1}{2}$ must be coprime.
 Since the product of these two coprime integers is a perfect square, then $\frac{a+1}{2p}$ and $\frac{a-1}{2}$ must themselves be perfect squares; that is, $x:=\sqrt{\frac{a-1}{2}}$ and $y:=\sqrt{\frac{a+1}{2p}}$ are both integers.
 Then $x+y\sqrt{p}\in\Rbar$ with $(x+y\sqrt{p})^2=(x^2+y^2p)+2xy\sqrt{p}=a+b\sqrt{p}=u$.
 Then $u$ is the square of an element in $\Rbar$, contradicting the fact that $u$ is the fundamental unit in $K$.
 Then $a$ must be even and $b$ must be odd. \end{proof}